leesur2014/WebApp-TP/specification/urls.md

 -----|-----------|--------------
 room_id | No | id of room to enter
-passcode | Yes | user provided passcode observer | yes | enter as observer?
+passcode | Yes | user provided passcode observer | No | enter as observer?

 Request example
 ```